NietoDeveloper/EmeraldsDT/emeraldsdt-front/README.md

 🏃 Running the Application

 You will need two separate terminal windows, one for the backend and one for the frontend.

-1. Start the Backend API

-From the server directory:

-npm start

-# The server will run at <http://localhost:3000> (or your configured PORT)

 2. Start the Frontend Development Server